5 of the Most Effective Strategies for Growing Your Brand Reputation

 Whatever you do, don't ever underestimate the power of social media.
 It can make or break your brand's reputation in minutes.
 Your best bet is to remain courteous and professional even when it seems impossible.

-3. Host Webinars
+3. Host Webinars & Podcasts

-Webinars have a positive ripple effect on social media engagement.
+Webinars and podcasts have a positive ripple effect on social media engagement.
 They facilitate brand loyalty, build lead generation lists, and create linkable assets.

 Note, though, that you have to be tactful and strategic when it comes to using webinars as a brand reputation strategy.
 The best way to go about hosting a webinar is by associating your brand name with notable and prominent niche influencers.

 It is easy to understand why.
 People tend to trust people.
-When they see famous and influential personalities recommend your brand, they are more likely to engage.
-In a nutshell, webinar hosting and influencer marketing go hand in hand.
+When they see famous and influential personalities recommend your brand in a webinar or podcast, they are more likely to engage.

-4. Organize Contests
+4. Organize Contests & Giveaways

-Organize contests and reward winners.
 Make this an event your customers can always look forward to.
 It could be twice a year or monthly.
 Whichever way you go, make it big by hyping it—reward winners with discounts or even money.

 Word will spread faster than you imagine.
-Encourage the winners to share their experience with your product or service to profit from even more brand exposure.
+Encourage the winners to share their experience with your contest, product, or service to gain even more brand exposure.

 5. Gather Feedback

 Find out what people have to say about your services.
-A quick survey on twitter is an excellent example of how you can gather feedback.
+A quick survey on Twitter is an excellent example of how you can gather feedback.
 Interestingly, gathering feedback doesn't have to cost you a fortune.

-Mobile applications come in handy for pretty obvious yet substantial reasons.
+Mobile applications come in handy for pretty obvious, yet substantial reasons.
 For example, with an app, you quite literally live in your customer’s pocket.
 It will be easier for you to personalize the customer experience.
 That way, you can ask for feedback without having the customer feel uncomfortable or having to take multiple steps.

 If you’re concerned about the costs associated with developing an app, consider other benefits such as increased brand awareness, targeted marketing, and more purchasing options.